dannystewart/csview/README.md

 ## How to Use

-1. **Navigate Columns**: Use the arrow keys to move through the column list
+1. **Navigate Columns**: Use the arrow keys to move through the column list.
-2. **View Column Details**: Select a column to see its value distribution
+2. **View Column Details**: Select a column to see its value distribution.
 3. **Filter Data**:
-   - Select a value in the details table
+   - Select a value in the details table.
-   - Press Enter or click "Apply Filter" to filter the dataset
+   - Press Enter or click "Apply Filter" to filter the dataset.
-4. **Clear Filters**: Click the "Clear Filters" button to reset
+4. **Clear Filters**: Click the "Clear Filters" button to reset.
-5. **Sort Data**: Click on column headers in the details table to sort
+5. **Sort Data**: Click on column headers in the details table to sort.

 ## License

 This project is licensed under the [MIT](LICENSE) license.
 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a PR.